 Be sure to clean spider webs out of the venturi tubes as described below.

-How do I clean the inside of my grill?
+How do I clean the aluminum parts of my grill?

 Published in: Home